Maspeth, Queens: Industrial

 The Phelps Dodge Corporation was present from 1920 to 1983, during which matter from their premises contaminated Newtown Creek, which separates northern Brooklyn from western Queens and serves barge traffic.
 In the 2000s, politicians started to make efforts to clean up the Newtown and Maspeth Creeks.

 Freight train traffic moves on the Long Island Rail Road Montauk Branch and the lightly used Bushwick Branch, both of which are used by the New York and Atlantic Railway.
 The LIRR Bay Ridge Branch, a freight-only railway branch, separates the neighborhood from Elmhurst and Middle Village.
 A new West Maspeth rail freight station has been proposed in connection with a Cross-Harbor Rail Tunnel to diminish truck traffic across New York City.
 It is opposed by residents who do not want more trucks in Maspeth.

-The Elmhurst gas tanks were formerly located in the area and were demolished in 2001; they are now the site of Elmhurst Park.
+The Elmhurst gas tanks were formerly located in the area and were demolished in 2001.
+They are now the site of Elmhurst Park.
 The Maspeth gas tanks were also located in the area until they were demolished.

 Residential and commercial

 Single and multi-family dwellings make up most of Maspeth.
 There are few apartment buildings, except for the Ridgewood Gardens co-ops along 65th Place.
 Houses in Maspeth range from 400 to 600 thousand dollars.
-One particularly notable group of houses in the area is a cluster of 2- and 3-story orange and yellow brick buildings located between Grand Avenue, 79th Street, and Calamus Avenue; they were made for the Mathews Company and built in 1930 by Louis Allmendinger.
+One particularly notable group of houses in the area is a cluster of 2- and 3-story orange and yellow brick buildings located between Grand Avenue, 79th Street, and Calamus Avenue.
+They were made for the Mathews Company and built in 1930 by Louis Allmendinger.

 Much of the area's commerce is situated along Grand Avenue.

 The neighborhood, which is nearly isolated by the industrial areas and cemeteries surrounding it, is described by some residents as having a small-town feeling.
-It is bisected by the Long Island Expressway (locally known as the LIE), though the two parts of Maspeth are connected by several crossings across the expressway.
+It is bisected by the Long Island Expressway, though the two parts of Maspeth are connected by several crossings across the expressway.
 There are many community organizations, which have, among other things, preserved the neighborhood's small-town-like character; for example, they blocked the construction of a Home Depot at the site of what is now the Elmhurst Park.